hkiefer/mempred/README.md

 Python 3 tool to predict arbitrary one-dimensional time-series data from a given trajectory.
 In the mempred.py model, a tool for the extraction of the memory kernel including free energy-determination is included.
 The extraction is proceeded either by [memtools](https://github.com/jandaldrop/memtools) (© Jan Daldrop, Florian Brüning) or the Mitterwallner memory estimation (publication in preparation).

-Required librarys: numpy, pandas, scipy, matplotlib,siml,sympy,tidynamics, (yfinance, wwo_hist,prophet)
+Required librarys: numpy, pandas, scipy, matplotlib,siml,sympy,tidynamics, (yfinance, wwo_hist)

 See the example jupyter notebooks for instructions.